 Notes: Multiple of 8 stitches, plus 1 for the corner.
 This border is not reversible.

 Border Pattern: With slipknot on hook, sc in first stitch, sc in next 3 stitches, chain 28, *(sc in next 8 stitches, chain 28) to 4 stitches before corner, sc to corner stitch, 3sc in corner stitch, sc in next 4 stitches, ch 28.
 Continue in pattern around.
 Join with a sc in first sc of round.
-Work in pattern for 3 rounds total, changing color each round, and seating the chain spaces on top of one another.
+Repeat for 3 rounds total, changing color each round, and seating the chain spaces on top of one another.
 After all rounds are complete, tie each trio of chain spaces with an overhand knot – do not over tighten, as it will cause your work to pucker.

 4 // Double Crochet Mesh